Eyes - bulging

 - Bulging eyes are accompanied by other symptoms.

-The health care provider will ask about your medical history and do a physical examination.
+The provider will ask about your medical history and do a physical exam.

 - Are both eyes bulging?